1. They’re small and hard to read

 Float labels animate into position which can be disorientating and problematic for users who are sensitive to motion.

-And when zoomed in, the label may disappear off screen as Geri Reid explains:
+When zoomed in, the label may disappear off screen as Geri Reid explains:

 “I saw first hand what a headache [float labels] can be for a person using a zoom tool as the label can disappear off-screen as it floats up.
 And the testers who work at DAC are expert users […]”